Deployment Topologies

 - LangChain SaaS.
 Operated by LangChain at smith.langchain.com.
 The customer authenticates and uses it; LangChain runs the infrastructure.

 - Customer Env.
 Customer-owned infrastructure, operated by the customer.
-Can be a cloud account they control (AWS, Azure, GCP, OCI), an on-prem datacenter, or a hybrid of the two.
+A cloud account they control (AWS, Azure, GCP, OCI), an on-prem datacenter, or a hybrid of the two.
 The

 Topologies at a glance